nationalarchives/ds-wagtail/docs/development/fetching-data.md

 # Fetching data

-Developers from external agencies may not be able to register for a platform.sh account.
-In this scenario, ask a developer from The National Archives to share their API key.

 ## Load local DB from an SQL file (No AWS access needed)

 Without AWS access you can load your db locally using a dump file and the following command: